 What is History Camp?

 History Camp was founded in 2014 as a casual conference for adults from all walks of life—students, teachers, professors, authors, bloggers, reenactors, interpreters, museum and historical society directors and board members, genealogists, and everyone else—regardless of profession or degree—who is interested in and wants to learn more about all aspects and eras of history.
-Takes place annually.
-While there is no theme or format required, there are only two restrictions: No current (post-Nixon) politics and no sales pitches in sessions.
+History Camp takes place once a year, usually in mid-August in Boston.

 History Camp Discussions, added in 2020, are weekly streamed and archived discussions with noted history authors.
+We now have more than 200 interviews and presentations in our archive.

 All of these initiatives and more are projects of the non-profit organization The Pursuit of History, which was founded in 2019 to expand History Camp and bring new programs to more people both in-person and online.